 - Doujinshi (Fan art inspired by published anime or manga by the professional artist)

 - Ecchi (the borderline between hentai and Nonhentai.
-Sexy but not Nudity; sexy part adds some spice to the content to attract a specific segment of readers)
+Sexy but not Nudity; the sexy part adds some spice to the content to attract a specific segment of readers)

 - Harem (one male character being attracted by several female characters, for opposite-sex it is reverse Harem)